aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/get/_index.md

 ﻿---
-title: "Get Style from Document Element"
-second_title: "Aspose Words Cloud Docs"
+title: "Get the style of the document element"
 type: docs
 url: /styles/get/
-aliases: [/get-style-from-document-element/]
-description: "Get a style from an element in a Word document"
+description: "Get the style of the document element"
 weight: 30
 ---

-Reads a style from the document node.
+Returns the style of the specified document element.

-## Get style from an element in Word document REST API
+## Get the style of the document element REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|